 An aesthetician is a skin care specialist who does not have a medical background, but a cosmetic one in the beauty industry.
 It is a specialized branch of cosmetology and is typically pursued by a cosmetologist with a special interest in skin care.

-Aestheticians work at salons and spas and perform specialist skin treatments on clients.
-Most often, treatments are focussed on the face but they may also perform body treatments such as body wraps, massages, waxing, sugaring, manicures and pedicures.
-Therapists also have specialist knowledge of skin care products and can offer advice on at-home skin care regimens and recommend specialist products to help address skin problems.
+Aestheticians work at salons and spas and perform specialized skin treatments on clients.
+Most often, treatments are focused on the face but they may also perform body treatments such as body wraps, massages, waxing, sugaring, manicures and pedicures.
+Therapists also have specialized knowledge of skin care products and can recommend an at-home skin care regime coupled with recommended skin care products that would be appropriate.

 More targeted therapies such as anti-aging treatments have a specific audience, generally those concerned about the signs of aging beginning to show on their faces.
-These kinds of therapies might include microdermabrasion treatments, or gentle acid peels and aim to eliminate wrinkles and create younger looking skin.
+These kinds of therapies might include microdermabrasion treatments, or gentle acid peels, and aim to eliminate wrinkles and create younger looking skin.
 Medical anti-aging treatments such as Botox must be carried out by a medical doctor and cannot be performed in a spa.

 Treatments given may include:

 An interest in cosmetology with a special interest in skin care is needed to be in this profession.
 There are specific aesthetics courses which are required in order to practice, which typically take one year to complete.

 Personal attributes helpful for the job include:

 Someone interested in aesthetics pursues their career path with a goal of helping people.
 They are caring people and take a special interest in each and every one of their clients.
 Forming good personal relationships will help build a good relationship, even a friendship, between therapist and client and will help build and maintain a good client base.
 These abilities and attributes will help create a good therapist and will ensure that the treatments performed are personal, carefully selected and tailored for each individual client.